zAhmedAly/mynetflix/README.md

 ### For Windows

 1. Download PuTTY and PuTTYgen.
-2. Open up PuTTYgen and click the `Generate`.
+2. Open up PuTTYgen and click `Generate`.
 3. Copy your key.
 4. Enter a key passphrase and confirm.
 5. Save the private key.

 ## Connection

-After copying the SSH Key go the to hosting service provider dashboard and paste your key and save.
+After copying the SSH Key, go to the hosting service provider dashboard and paste your key and save.
 After,

 ### For MAC OS / Linux